 The James F. Crist Generating Plant, presently owned and operated by Gulf Power, is a coal-powered power plant with a generating capacity of 970,000 kilowatts.
 It began operations in early 1945 to provide more electricity to NAS Pensacola during the last months of World War II.

 Like all electricity-producing facilities built before 1980, the James F. Crist plant contained asbestos in many of its components and in work benches, fire doors, and protective clothing made from asbestos cloth.

-The Crist generating plant has had asbestos-related legal issues.
 In 2009, four years after former Crist employee Woodrow McBride died of lung cancer after working in various asbestos-containing electrical plants, a jury awarded his widow Betsy $1 million in damages.